-For wilderness lovers Iceland is pretty hard to beat.
-Trekking through valleys flanked by glaciers, towered over by volcanoes, with smoking geysers bubbling between your feet, the forces of Mother Nature are on full show here.
+For wilderness lovers, Iceland is pretty hard to beat.
+Whether it’s trekking through valleys flanked by glaciers or alongside smoking geysers bubbling at your feet, the forces of Mother Nature are on full show here.

 What to do: